-Instant NYT Bestseller • NPR’s Best Books of 2022 • Steph Curry Book Club Pick
+Instant NYT Bestseller • NPR’s Books We Love • Steph Curry Book Club Pick

 Ocean’s Eleven meets The Farewell in Portrait of a Thief, a lush, lyrical heist novel inspired by the true story of Chinese art vanishing from Western museums, about diaspora, the colonization of art, and the complexity of the Chinese American identity.